-- estimated victimisation rate for physical and threatened assault (face-to-face incidents only) per 100 000 people aged 15 years or over - estimated victimisation rate for sexual assault per 100 000 people aged 18 years or over - estimated victimisation rate for robbery per 100 000 people aged 15 years or over - estimated household victims of break-ins per 100 000 households - estimated household victims of attempted break-ins per 100 000 households - estimated household victims of motor vehicle theft per 100 000 households.
+- personal crimes of physical assault, face-to-face threatened assault and robbery per 100 000 people aged 15 years or over; and for sexual assault, per 100 000 people aged 18 years or over. - property crimes of break-in, attempted break-in, motor vehicle theft, theft from a motor vehicle, malicious property damage and other theft, per 100 000 households.